 - 17 honor societies and organizations, including Phi Beta Kappa, the oldest liberal arts honors society in the United States

 - Track – Outdoor

-Nationally recognized riding program.
+PLUS a nationally recognized riding program.

 Students and prospective students may find the information resources of the State Council of Higher Education for Virginia (SCHEV) useful for planning for college and careers.
 SCHEV has created an institutional profile for each college or university participating in the Virginia Tuition Assistance Grant Program.
 Our profile is available here.

 CFR 668.43: Institutional Information

 Hollins University is a member of the National Council for State Authorization Reciprocity Agreement (NC-SARA) thereby allowing us to provide distance learning programs and coursework to residents of states other than Virginia.
 Hollins is not exempt from state professional licensure requirements.
 Hence, licensing and/or certification requirements in Virginia may not be adequate to obtain a professional license in other states.
 While the Virginia Department of Education lists Hollins University as an approved educator preparation program, if you anticipate pursuing a teaching career outside of Virginia we encourage you to carefully review the licensure requirements for that jurisdiction.

 Hollins does not discriminate in admission because of sexual orientation, race, color, national or ethnic origin, disability, genetic information, veteran status, marital status, age, political beliefs, religion, and/or pregnancy, childbirth, or related medical conditions, and maintains a nondiscriminatory policy throughout its operation.

 Questions regarding Title IX may be referred to the Title IX Coordinator or the Department of Education Office for Civil Rights.